Eucalyptus globulus: Distribution and habitat

 Blue gum grows in forests in New South Wales, Victoria and Tasmania, including some of the Bass Strait Islands.
-Subspecies bicostata occurs in montane and tableland areas between the Carrai Plateau in northern New South Wales and the Pyrenees in Victoria.
-Subspecies globulus is mainly found in lowland parts of Tasmania, but is also found on some Bass Strait islands including King Island, and in the extreme south-west of Victoria.
-Subspecies maidenii occurs on near-coastal ranges of south-eastern New South Wales and eastern Victoria.
-Subspecies pseudoglobulus is mostly distributed in eastern Gippsland but there are isolated populations further inland and in the Nadgee Nature Reserve in south-eastern New South Wales.
+The nominate subspecies E. g. subsp. globulus is mainly found in lowland parts of Tasmania, but is also found on some Bass Strait islands including King Island, and in the extreme south-west of Victoria.
+Subspecies E. g. subsp. bicostata occurs in montane and tableland areas between the Carrai Plateau in northern New South Wales and the Pyrenees in Victoria.
+Subspecies E. g. subsp. maidenii occurs on near-coastal ranges of south-eastern New South Wales and eastern Victoria.
+Subspecies E. g. subsp. pseudoglobulus is mostly distributed in eastern Gippsland but there are isolated populations further inland and in the Nadgee Nature Reserve in south-eastern New South Wales.